 How Magnesium Can Help Manage Blood Sugar: A Research Overview

 Magnesium is a mineral that our cells simply can't do without.
-For starters, we need it for bone and muscle health.
-Magnesium also has the power to protect us from stress, keep us calmer, and even aid sleep, according to research in the journal Nutrients.
-This macromineral is involved in 600 chemical processes in the body, including actions on blood glucose levels and insulin secretion.
+This macromineral is involved in 600 chemical processes in the body, and it helps protect us from stress, keep us calmer, and even aid sleep, according to research in the journal Nutrients.

-Recent research in the International Journal of Molecular Sciences has also highlighted magnesium's role in the management of blood sugar.
-Supplementation of this key mineral could help individuals with prediabetes or type 2 diabetes and people just looking to keep their blood sugar on a more even keel.* Here's a deeper dive into the magnesium-blood sugar connection:
+Recent research in the International Journal of Molecular Sciences has also highlighted magnesium's role in the management of blood sugar—meaning supplementation of this key mineral could help individuals with prediabetes, type 2 diabetes, or who are just looking to keep their blood sugar on a more even keel.* Here's a deeper dive into the magnesium-blood sugar connection:

 What do we know about the link between magnesium and blood sugar?